packit/requre/docs/filter_format.rst

     tmpfile = tempfile.mktemp()

 - With reverting
-    when used ``with`` statement import system is returened to previous state
+    when used ``with`` statement import system is returned to previous state

 .. code-block:: python3